nfrimando/pseR/README.md

 Analytics using `tidyquant`
 ---------------------------

 The package [`tidyquant`](https://cran.r-project.org/web/packages/tidyquant/vignettes/TQ04-charting-with-tidyquant.html) has convenient functions that allows easy implementation for visualisation and analysis.
+(It also has functions to pull data for PSE from various sources.
+The easy-to-access sources though are usually not updated.
+E.g. Yahoo Finance!).

 ``` r
 suppressPackageStartupMessages({library(tidyquant); library(ggplot2)})